ThirdAILabs/neuraldb-enterprise/install/README.md

 2. Install `homebrew`: https://brew.sh.
 3. Install or upgrade `bash` by running `brew install bash` in the Terminal.
 4. Install `jq` by running `brew install jq` in the Terminal.
-5. Navigate into the `on-prem` directory in this repository.
+5. Navigate into the `install` directory in this repository.
 6. Edit the `variables.sh` file to reflect your desired settings.
    - Ensure that `license_path` is set correctly to a path on your local machine.
    - Set `admin_name` to the username used to SSH into each of the nodes in your cluster